 Peter Klof – Treasurer: Peter works in the Internal Audit department Portland General Electric focusing on Sarbanes Oxley compliance.
 Prior to working at PGE, Peter worked for six years Delap, a local accounting firm, providing auditing and consulting services to public and privately held clients.
 Peter is a native Oregonian, growing up in Salem, Oregon.
 He holds a degree in Accountantcy from Oregon State University and is a Certified Public Accountant in the State of Oregon.
 Peter has always had interest to give back to his community and joining Smile Oregon has fulfilled the opportunity while utilizing his financial expertise.
 During his free time, Peter enjoys spending time with family, playing basketball, and reading.

 Michelle Litchman Michelle graduated from the University of Oregon in 2012 with a degree in advertising.
-She currently employed at the OHSU Knight Cancer Institute as an administrative coordinator in the grants and contracts department.
-She is very humbled to work for an organization with such a powerful mission.
+She is an Administrative Coordinator at the OHSU Knight Cancer Institute in the Grants and Contract Department.
+She is humbled to work for an organization with such a powerful mission.
 Michelle has not been affected by cleft directly, but growing up with a brother with a severe disability inspired her to work for and with institutions and organizations whose main objective is to help people.
 She is very excited for the opportunity to be a part of Smile Oregon.

 Dr. Kerry Mandulak Kerry is a speech-language pathologist and assistant professor at Pacific University in the School of Communication Sciences and Disorders.
 She received her undergraduate degree from James Madison University, her master’s degree from the University of Iowa.
 Clinically, she has served as a member of two cleft palate/craniofacial teams, including the team at Children’s Hospital of Orange County (CA) from 1998-2001, and most recently at Duke Medical Center from 2001-2009.
 She received her doctorate in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill in 2009.
 At Pacific, she teaches a dedicated course in cleft and craniofacial at the graduate level.
 She is active in the American Speech-Language-Hearing Association (ASHA) and the American Cleft Palate – Craniofacial Association (ACPA).
 Dr. Mandulak has devoted her career to working with children and families affected by cleft in any capacity, and is honored to make involvement with Smile Oregon part of it.